-Your DevOps adoption won’t be successful without integrating Continuous Integration and Continuous Delivery (CI/CD) pipelines into your workflow.
+Your DevOps adoption won’t be successful without integrating CI/CD for mobile apps pipelines into your workflow.
 Why?
 Because Continuous Delivery enables your development teams to deploy changes in production, and Continuous Integration helps them develop a product in small phases and identify and rectify faults instantly.

 Program managers must establish a shared objective to bring teams together in a collaborative setting.
 It instills a sense of responsibility and obligation in each team member.
 DevOps relies heavily on best practices that promote innovative approaches to software development, architecture, and testing while enhancing teamwork.

 Your strategy should be focused on two objectives: helping the team as a whole do its work to the best of its ability and facilitating the continuous deployment of processes that are ready for production.